darkmode-askus/darkmode-askus.github.io/index.md

 <img src="public/landing.png">

 ## Log In Page
 The user needs to login in order to use the chatbot and post questions on the FAQ page.
+We are also thinking about making a separate log in for admins to use.
 <img src="public/login.png">

 ## Chatbot